-We have finally reached the final production stage of the new album, now definitely called ‘Never enough’.
-Rhys’s production skills have gone from strength to strength, and it is now with the reproduction and distribution people.
+We have now completed the new album, ‘Never enough’.
+Rhys’s production skills have gone from strength to strength, and it is sounding good.
 The formal release date is November 10th, when we shall be launching the album at CB2 in Cambridge.
 However, I have copies now so, so do ask me if you’d like a copy beforehand!

 The track listing is:

 4 Strange thing

 There are some fabulous contributions from other lovely musicians – Rhys of course but also Matt Kelly and Lucinda Fudge on strings, Myke Clifford on sax, Dawn Loombe on accordion and Brian Harvey on bass.
 I’m grateful to them all.

 And the artwork for the cover is from our good friend and wonderful artist, Gail de Cordova.